ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/A.md

 license: CC0
 ---

-The letter '''A''' is pronounced {{listen|audio=GNxf.mp3}}.
+The letter '''A''' is pronounced <Audio src="GNxf.mp3" inline/>.
 This is the same sound as in the English word ''f'''a'''ther''.

 It can be [[Long sound|long]]: